I'm reposting this from another blog of mine that I've deleted. So it is old from 2008

 Hofmeester is middle-aged, retired, sexually frustrated, divorced, left alone with bitter memories of his elder daughter and taunting ex-wife.
 He is empty inside and has nothing in his life except the love for his daughter Tirza, Aschat he director conveys every emotion, his deteriorating sanity in a credible way.

-The depressed tale also has graphic depiction of sex exploring
+The depressed tale also has graphic depiction of sex exploring human psyche with a unexpected ending.

 Verdict: 7/10